 - Write a review: When you’ve finished the anthology or short story, write a review on amazon or Goodreads.
 You can write one review in English and one review in Spanish.
 If you find that the story is unclear because you couldn’t follow it, then return to it for a reread.
 Each time you read, you’ll become more aware of the general storyline.
 When you can write a review of the story, then you’ll know that you were able to comprehend the tale.

 7 Sensationally Short Spanish Stories That Are Easy to Read

-1. “Spanish Short Stories for Beginners: 8 Unconventional Short Stories to Grow Your Vocabulary” by Olly Richards
+1. “Spanish Short Stories For Beginners: 8 Unconventional Short Stories to Grow Your Vocabulary and Learn Spanish the Fun Way!” by Olly Richards